 GT4ET

-Researchers at the Max Planck Institute for Gravitational Physics in Hannover are working with colleagues at the Fraunhofer Institute for Applied Optics and Precision Engineering (Fraunhofer IOF) to develop miniaturised opto-mechanics for the Einstein Telescope, the planned third-generation gravitational-wave detector in Europe.
+From January 2022 to December 2025, researchers at the Max Planck Institute for Gravitational Physics in Hannover collaborated with colleagues from the Fraunhofer Institute for Applied Optics and Precision Engineering (Fraunhofer IOF) on the “Glass Technologies for the Einstein Telescope” (GT4ET) project.
+Together, they developed novel, miniaturized opto-mechanics for the Einstein Telescope, the planned European third-generation gravitational-wave detector, and investigated new methods for laser power stabilization.

-To enable observations with significantly increased sensitivity, further technical improvements are required in addition to larger detector facilities.
-In the project “Glass Technologies for the Einstein Telelscope” (GT4ET) of the Max Planck Institute for Gravitational Physics (Albert Einstein Institute, AEI) in Hannover and the Fraunhofer Institute for Applied Optics and Precision Engineering (Fraunhofer IOF), new technologies for seismic isolation and laser stabilisation are being developed for the Einstein Telescope.
+To enable the significantly increased sensitivity, larger detector systems and further technical improvements are required.
+The "Glass Technologies for the Einstein Telescope" (GT4ET) project, a collaboration between the Max Planck Institute for Gravitational Physics (Albert Einstein Institute, AEI) in Hannover and the Fraunhofer Institute for Applied Optics and Precision Engineering (Fraunhofer IOF), developed new technologies for seismic isolation and laser stabilization for the Einstein Telescope.

 Developing sensors for improved seismic isolation

-The properties of the lasers used in the gravitational-wave detectors are actively stabilized to minimize their noise in frequency, power and beam geometry.
-AEI has accumulated experience over many years in the design, stabilization, fabrication, and installation of lasers in gravitational-wave interferometry on Earth.
+The properties of the lasers used in gravitational-wave detectors are actively stabilized to minimize noise in frequency, power, and beam geometry.
+The AEI has many years of experience developing, stabilizing, manufacturing, and installing lasers for gravitationa-wave interferometry on Earth.

-A new method of stabilizing the power of lasers for gravitational-wave detectors that is currently being explored and has already yielded good initial results is stabilization using a micro-oscillator.
-The AEI and the IOF are developing this technology further within the framework of GT4ET and are realizing a concrete concept for it.
+A new method of stabilizing laser power for gravitational-wave detectors is currently being investigated and has already yielded promising initial results: power stabilization using a micro-oscillator.
+As part of GT4ET, the AEI and the IOF have further examined this technology and implemented a concrete concept for it.

 Birckigt, P.; Carter, J.; Koehlenbeck, S. M.; Leibeling, G.; Risse, S.: A geometrically scalable method for manufacturing high quality factor mechanical resonators.
 Optica 49 (21), pp. 6269 - 6272 (2024)